Main prostate diseases

 It is generally recommended a high consumption of fruits, vegetables, legumes and whole grain cereals.
 All of them, by their great fiber content, help to remove feces and cleanse the bowel, so they help to avoid putrefaction that would cause prostatitis.

 If any of the mentioned symptoms appear, the advice is to visit a specialist that would determine the pathology.
 A quick diagnosis of the disease is very important, to prevent it from getting worse or becoming chronic and, especially, if unfortunately it is a prostate cancer, to prevent it from spreading to other parts of the body, especially to the bones.
 (Metastasis).

-More information on the natural treatment of the diseases of the prostate.
+More information on the diseases of the prostate.